STK4405 - Introduction to risk and reliability analysis

 The information about overlaps is not complete.
 Contact the department for more information if necessary.

 2 hours of lectures and 2 hours of exercises per week.
-Two compulsory assignments have to be handed in.

 Examination support material

 Approved calculators are allowed.

 Subjects taught in English will only offer the exam paper in English.